Santander sees profits rebounding this year

-MADRID (Reuters) - Spain’s largest bank Santander (SAN.MC) expects profits to recover in 2013 after its non-performing loans ratio peaks in the first half of the year, Chairman Emilio Botin told UK financial magazine The Banker.
+MADRID, Jan 11 (Reuters) - Spain’s largest bank Santander expects profits to recover in 2013 after its non-performing loans ratio peaks in the first half of the year, Chairman Emilio Botin told UK financial magazine The Banker.

 “In 2012, our profits will be down because we have made large extraordinary provisions for Spanish real estate loans,” Botin said in an interview with The Banker this month.